-My parents are in good health, though getting on in years.
-They are fiercely independent and would like to stay in their home as long as possible.
+My parents are in good health and living in their own home, though getting on in years.
+Being fiercely independent, they'd like to stay in that home for as long as possible.
 However, their home is their biggest asset.
 It's probably worth over half a million, and is paid off.
-They haven't done so well with their savings, however.
+They haven't done well with their savings, however.
 (My mom says, "I never expected to live this long!")

-So, for example, the typical reverse mortgage products on the market come with an age minimum (ordinarily 62) and require that the applicant complete a financial counseling session.
+Extensive requirements for reverse mortgage approval.
+For example, the typical reverse mortgage products on the market come with an age minimum (ordinarily 62) and require that the applicant complete a financial counseling session.
 They also cap the possible loan amount, based on the applicants' age and location.

-What’s more, institutional lenders tend to charge high closing costs, interest rates, and insurance fees on reverse mortgages.
-The high setup costs make them not worthwhile for anyone planning to sell the house within a couple of years.
+High loan closing costs and other fees.
+When it comes to on reverse mortgages, institutional lenders tend to charge high administrative and other closing costs, as well as high interest rates, and insurance fees.
+These high costs make them not worthwhile for anyone planning to sell the house within a couple of years.

-The advantage of arranging this as a reverse mortgage instead of an ordinary loan is that it's a low-risk investment for you, too, backed up by the house itself.
-Of course, if your parents let the house fall into disrepair, then your collateral isn't quite so valuable—but at least they'll have more money with repairs than had they turned to an institutional lender.
+Family loans are low-risk.
+The advantage of arranging this as a reverse mortgage instead of an ordinary loan is that it's a low-risk investment for you, too, backed up by the property itself.
+Of course, if your parents let the house fall into disrepair, then your collateral isn't quite so valuable—but at least they'll have more money tp spend on repairs than had they turned to an institutional lender.

 The trick, of course, is structuring the loan in a way that meets legal requirements, serves your and your parents' interests, and takes into account both estate-planning issues and the interests or concerns of your siblings, if any.
 See Key Steps in Making an Intrafamily Reverse Mortgage Loan for more information.